-The 13 Step Guide to Secure Your PC After a Fresh Windows Installation [Updated]
+How to Secure your PC after a Fresh Windows Installation [Updated 2018]

-As soon as you finish the Windows installation, we encourage you to follow the security measures below to increase your security:
+After finishing the Windows installation, whether it’s Windows 7, 10 or another operating system, we encourage you to follow these security measures below to enhance protection:

 1. Keep your Windows operating system up to date